Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: A restated convergence theorem

 is necessary and sufficient for weak convergence of suitably time-rescaled genealogical processes to the Kingman coalescent \cite{mohle2003}.
 In particular, it implies \eqref{kingman_assumption_1}--\eqref{kingman_assumption_3} in that setting.
 However, these implications rely on an explicit transition probability formula resembling \eqref{eq:neutral_transition_probability}, which does not hold in the general non-neutral case.
-Hence, we need to resort to the more cumbersome conditions \eqref{kingman_assumption_1}--\eqref{kingman_assumption_4}. \end{rmk}
+Hence, we need to resort to the more cumbersome conditions \eqref{kingman_assumption_1}--\eqref{kingman_assumption_4}. \end{rem}

-\begin{proof} We will prove the theorem in four parts: first by showing convergence of the holding time until a jump of $( \bar{G}_{ \tau_N( \xi, \ell, j; t ) }^{ N, n } )_{ t \geq 0 }$ to an exponentially distributed random variable with rate $\binom{n}{2}$, second by showing that the merger event is between exactly two uniformly chosen blocks, and third by demonstrating that we can concatenate waiting times and mergers to construct the whole process from initial condition $\{ \{ 1 \}, \ldots, \{ n \} \}$ to the most recent common ancestor $\{ \{ 1, \ldots, n \} \}$.
+\begin{proof} We will prove the theorem in four parts: first by showing convergence of the holding time until a jump of $( \bar{G}_{ \tau_N( \xi, \ell, j; t ) }^{ N, n } )_{ t \geq 0 }$ to an exponentially distributed random variable with rate $\binom{n}{2}$ in Part 1, second by showing that the merger event is between exactly two uniformly chosen blocks in Part 2, and third by demonstrating that we can concatenate waiting times and mergers to construct the whole process from initial condition $\{ \{ 1 \}, \ldots, \{ n \} \}$ to the most recent common ancestor $\{ \{ 1, \ldots, n \} \}$ in Part 3.
 Conditioning on $X_j$ in \eqref{kingman_assumption_1}--\eqref{kingman_assumption_3} will appear superfluous until the third step.
-In the fourth and final step, we control the modulus of continuity to prove weak convergence.
+In Part 4, we control the modulus of continuity to prove weak convergence.